Ananthsunrise/Devops-Deploy-App-DockerContainer/README.md

 $ docker rm registerapp
 $ docker run -d --name registerapp -p 8086:8080 webapp:v1

-Now create job in jenkins and build the job. you can artifacts are produced and copied to docker host server.
+Now you can access your application via browser <server ip>:8086/webapp

+Step 5: Deploy applicationon docker container using jenkins

+open jenkins dashboard
+create one maven project job
+include publish over ssh option to send war files to docker container. run the job now you can check your docker server. you can see war files are there.